include-what-you-use/include-what-you-use/README.txt

 Note that you can mix directives of different kinds within the same mapping file.

+IWYU uses LLVM's YAML/JSON parser to interpret the mapping files, and it has some idiosyncrasies:
+  * Comments use a Python-style # prefix, not Javascript's //
+  * Single-word strings can be left un-quoted

+If the YAML parser is ever made more rigorous, it might be wise not to lean on non-standard behavior, so apart from comment style, try to keep  mapping files in line with the JSON spec.

 === Include Mappings ===

 The include directive specifies a mapping between two include names (relative